Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 • When you're ready to bake your bread, preheat oven to 450ºF (232ºC) with your Dutch oven inside the oven.

-• Uncover then turn the dough out onto parchment paper seam side down.
+• Uncover then turn the dough out onto a lightly floured surface seam side down.
 If needed, gently turn it with your hands and nudge it into the shape of a loaf.
-Score the top with a razor blade or the tip of a sharp knife with a design of your choosing.
+Place it on a sheet of parchment paper and score the top with a razor blade or the tip of a sharp knife with a design of your choosing.
 This will allow steam to escape while it’s baking.

 • Once the oven is preheated, remove the Dutch oven from the oven and transfer the dough, still on the parchment, into the Dutch oven.
 Cover and bake for 30 minutes, then remove the cover and bake for 15-20 minutes more.
 Your bread will be done once the top is browned, and it sounds hollow when you tap the top.